 The best time to book a domestic flight

 It's a little harder to pinpoint the ideal booking range for traveling within the US.
 Albertynas suggests searching for tickets between 3 weeks and 3 months in advance of your trip.
 That's when airlines tend to release a limited number of discounted seats.
-Expedia found that booking 28 days ahead of your departure date saves about 24% over booking at the last minute.4
+Expedia found that booking between 1 and 3 months ahead of your departure date saves about 25% over booking at the last minute.4

-If you know your travel plans well in advance, you could try to book when some deals might be offered, which is often when tickets are initially released.
+If you know your travel plans well in advance, you could try to time your booking when deals are more likely to be found, for example, when tickets are initially released.
 That happens about 11 months ahead of the departure date, says Albertynas.

 Ways to save the next time you buy flights

 - Embrace flexibility about when you fly.
 If a low-cost ticket is your ultimate goal, keep an open mind about your travel dates.
-Be flexible about the month you visit—January is generally the cheapest month to fly, with February being next best, according to CheapAir.
-As for the days of the week you fly, midweek departures are generally lower priced than high-traffic weekend days, including Friday.
-In the CheapAir study, they revealed that flying on Wednesday saves you about $100 compared to flying on Sunday.6 That means you could save if you plan a week of PTO for, say, Wednesday to Wednesday rather than Monday to Friday.
+Be flexible about the month you visit—August is generally the cheapest month to fly, according to Expedia.
+As for the days of the week you fly, Saturday and Thursday departures are generally lower priced than other days, especially Sundays.
+In fact, the Expedia report also revealed that flying domestically on a Saturday can save you about 17% compared to on a Sunday, and flying internationally on a Thursday is 15% less than doing so on a Sunday.6 That means you could save if you plan a week of PTO around those days rather than Monday to Friday.
 You also could save if you fly when travelers are generally less jazzed about getting on a plane—very early in the day and late at night.

 - Embrace flexibility about how you fly.
 Unless you're aiming to use or earn miles or other perks from a particular airline, it might be worth it to be open about which carrier you choose.
 If you live near multiple airports, you also could spend less on airfare by considering flights to and from all of those airports instead of only the most convenient one.
 Just make sure to factor in costs for getting to and from the airport—a flight is only a good deal if you don't have to spend much more on a cab or where it's more expensive to park your own car.